pabloturati/CS344-Assignment4/README.md

 This project uses GNU99 compile standards for building the executable.

 ### Option 1.
-Using compile script
+Using the included compile script

 This application includes a bash script to build and deploy the runner (compileApp.sh).
-To use it, make sure that this file (compileApp.sh) has execution persmissions by running:
+To use it, first make sure that `compileApp.sh` has execution persmissions by excuting the following command:

 `$ chmod +x compileApp.sh`

-You may execute the compile instructions by running from the project root:
+You may execute the automated compile instructions by running from the project root:

 `$ ./compileApp.sh`

-This will generate a `smallsh` exectable file as output.
+This will generate a binary executable file named `line_processor` in the root of the project.
 Refer to the next section on how to run the application and pass parameters.

 ### Option 2.
 Individual commands

 Refer to the contents of `compileApp.sh` for a detailed command list on how to manually compile using command line.
 Notice that this project was designed to be compiled with GNU99 standards.

 ### Option 3.
-Compile and run in sigle step
+Compile and run in single step

 `compileApp.sh` accepts the flag `-e`, in which case it will compile, generate the executable and immediately run it.
 To do this run: